 Well, in the end, it’s all up to you but you should know a few important things.

-Second, they are usually not as good as wired surround sound systems (in terms of performance) and you are basically paying more for the wireless transmission and convenience than for the sound.
-They are definitely not crappy in any way, but you can get similar performance for half the money if you decide to buy a wired system.
+Second, they are usually not as good as wired surround sound systems (in terms of performance, reliability, and sound quality) and you are basically paying more for the wireless transmission and convenience than for the sound.
+They are definitely not crappy but you can get similar performance for half the money if you decide to buy a wired system.
 Unfortunately, you will lose the convenience that comes with wireless technology.

 Having all these downsides (price, reduction and not elimination of the cables) in mind, we still think that you should buy one of these wireless systems if you have that kind of money.
 If your floor is covered with cables and you cannot stand it anymore, eliminating those longest (speaker cables) going from your receiver to the surround or rear speakers will definitely make a difference.
-You can hide all those other cables behind your TV stand but there is nothing you can do with speaker cables.
+You can hide all those other cables behind your TV stand but it's much harder to hide the speaker cables.
 The best solution is buying a wireless surround sound system.
-And if you go for one of those above $500 or $1000 you will be seriously amazed by the sound.
+And if you go for one of those above $500 or $1000, you will be seriously amazed by the sound.

 1. Sonos 5.1 Home Theater System PLAYBAR, SUB, PLAY:1